gprMax/gprMax/README.rst

 Once you have installed the aforementioned tools follow these steps to build and install gprMax:

 * Open a Terminal (Linux/macOS) or Command Prompt (Windows), navigate into the top-level gprMax directory, and if it is not already active, activate the gprMax conda environment :code:`conda activate gprMax`.
-Run the following command:
+Run the following commands:

 .. code-block:: none

+    (gprMax)$ python setup.py build
     (gprMax)$ python setup.py install

 **You are now ready to proceed to running gprMax.**